Ford Capri review – a comfortable, well-built EV

 Much to the chagrin of many an enthusiast of the Blue Oval, the iconic Ford Capri has made its comeback as a five-door high-riding EV.
 It’s yet another in the brand’s lineup of resurrected names, joining the Mustang Mach-E electric SUV and the small Ford Puma SUV, both of which have also pinched their names from iconic sports cars of the brand’s past.

-The latest Ford Capri is actually the result of the latest partnership between Ford and Volkswagen, with the American brand taking EV tech from the Volkswagen ID.4 and ID.5 cars and using it in the new Capri and Explorer.
+The latest Ford Capri is actually the result of a partnership between Ford and Volkswagen, with the American brand taking EV tech from the Volkswagen ID.4 and ID.5 cars and using it in the new Capri and Explorer.

 The best electric family cars – our top picks of 2024